 Feedback is received from interns at the end of each experience.
 In cases where a supervised practice experience has an overall rating at 3 or below (on a scale of 1-5) the director pursues improvements, if deemed necessary, before another intern is scheduled in that setting.
 At the end of each program year, the feedback from interns is summarized and considered in planning for future use of supervised practice settings.
 Evidence that a preceptor is unable to provide high-quality learning experiences or that staffing at a facility is inadequate to support intern learning will result in discontinuation of a supervised practice site use until staffing becomes adequate.
 Preceptors are oriented to the internship program's curriculum and the associated ACEND standards and competencies.
-Preceptors are given feedback as needed, or at least annually, along with additional training, based on program evaluation and feedback from interns.
+Preceptors are generally given feedback annually, or more frequently as needed, along with additional training, based on program evaluation data and feedback from interns.